 The ceiling frescoes are various images from the Bible.

-Perhaps, there is not much artistic value in these frescoes at the moment, although their decorative value is superb.
+Perhaps, there isn’t much artistic value in these frescoes at the moment, although their decorative value is superb.

 It is certainly not realistic to expect that, in this day and age, the frescoes are done the same way as they used to be done 500 years ago when Michelangelo painted the Sistine Chapel.